 The Bose Soundbar 700 is a decent 3.0 soundbar.
 It performs noticeably better than the similar Bose Soundbar 500 thanks to a better frequency response and a more neutral sound profile.
 Also, this bar has side-firing speakers which make the sounds bounce off your walls, giving you an impressive soundstage.
-It also gets loud enough for most uses and doesn’t compress at max volume, which is great and something the Soundbar 500 has trouble with.
+It also gets loud enough for most uses and doesn’t compress at max volume, which is great and is something the Soundbar 500 has trouble with.

 The Bose Soundbar 700 has a unique style with a glass top and a metal grill that covers the front and the sides.
 The bar gives off a premium feel.